GrzegorzKozub/arch/README.md

 * Enable tap to click
 * Enable night light
 * Disable sound effects
+* Set Super+D as keyboard shortcut for Hide all normal windows
 * Change font scaling to 1.25 in Tweaks
 * Setup Terminal